supersecretuser789/Secret/Readme.md

 Cons: The process is completely manual.
 There is also no guarantee for the stability of archived content.
 Results are not nearly as accurate as a full-page screenshot.
 Lastly, there is no support provided.

-The flag was in https://github.com/supersecretuser789 but it was deleted unfortunately.

 Despite a few flaws, we all love Wayback Machine for the contributions it has made to the Internet.